nnethercote/perf-book/src/profiling.md

   instruction counts and simulated cache and branch prediction data.
 They work on Linux and some other Unixes.
 - [DHAT] is good for finding which parts of the code are causing a lot of allocations, and for giving insight into peak memory usage.
-It works on Linux and some other Unixes. [dhat-rs] is an alternative that is a little less powerful and requires minor changes to your Rust program, but works on all platforms.
+It can also be used to identify hot calls to `memcpy`.
+It works on Linux and some other Unixes. [dhat-rs] is an experimental alternative that is a little less powerful and requires minor changes to your Rust program, but works on all platforms.
 - [heaptrack] is another heap profiling tool.
 It works on Linux.